Copperheads scratch out 4-1 win over Mill Run

-CARMICHAELS -- Carmichaels scratched out a 4-1 Fayette County Baseball League victory over visiting Mill Run Monday night despite stranding seven runners in scoring position.
+CARMICHAELS — Carmichaels scratched out a 4-1 Fayette County Baseball League victory over visiting Mill Run on the night of June 14 despite stranding seven runners in scoring position.

-The game was originally schedule for Mill Run, but the Millers' field was unplayable because of early morning rain showers.
+The game was originally scheduled for Mill Run, but the Millers’ field was unplayable because of early morning rain showers.

 The Copperheads (4-1) stranded runners at second and third in the bottom of the first inning, the bases loaded in the second inning, and first and second in the bottom of the third inning.